Is it Time to Update Your Municipal Noise Ordinance?

 This is a common story: a town welcomes the economic stimulus afforded by a new project, but the facility makes noise by design.
 The municipality must then strike a balance between economic development and an obligation to protect the community from annoyance.
 Unfortunately, local boards often do not know what constitutes “unnecessary, unreasonable or unusual noise”.
 Even if the ordinance cites a quantitative noise limit, such as “50 dBA”, the language may not describe a methodology for determining compliance.
 The ordinance language may not speak to the temporal nature of the sound, the character of the sound, or the community’s general attitude towards the project.
 This can leave the development entity with a nebulous design target, and uncertainty when estimating costs for noise control engineering.
 Worse, some codes can be interpreted so that even a quantitative standard does not adequately protect residents.

 Scientists and engineers have been addressing the psychological and societal impacts of community noise exposure for decades.
 Research has confirmed causality between excessive environmental noise and empirical evidence of negative human reaction (annoyance).
-The 1960s and 70s were a “golden age” for research designed to study noise-related community annoyance, and much of that work is still cited today.
-Those efforts subsequently informed public policy at the Federal and State levels.
+The 1960s and 1970s were a “golden age” for research designed to study noise-related community annoyance, and much of that work is still cited today.
+Those efforts subsequently informed public policy at the federal and state levels.
 Though many of the details are far from settled, the scientific community can agree upon fundamental standards and thresholds designed to minimize community response to noise.

 LaBella staff have extensive experience working with federal, state, and local entities on a wide range of projects where noise impact is critical.
 LaBella can review or perform community noise impact studies.
 We can also offer guidance when ordinances are not concise, or when help is needed to resolve complex use and zoning decisions related to noise.